 After the reset completes, your TV reboots and walks you through initial setup.
 Test the speakers before reinstalling apps and reconnecting devices.
 If there’s still no sound after a full reset, you’re likely dealing with a hardware issue that needs professional repair.

-#When Should You Contact Hisense Support?
+#When to Contact Hisense Support

 Call Hisense support if: